 - For older adults transitioning into long term care settings and their caregivers, the Palliative Care Education Working Group and Geriatric Education Center (GEC) prepared the Depression and Adjustment in the Nursing Home Resource Tool Kit

 - The Administration for Community Living (ACL) has programs providing information to link individuals to home- and community-based services in their region.

 - Aging and Disability Resource Centers Program/No Wrong Door System - supports state efforts in streamlining access to long-term services and supports for older adults and people with disabilities.

 - Centers for Independent Living (CILs) - CILs provide information and referral to services and supports available in the community.

 - For those in the Allegheny County area, the Allegheny County Area Agency on Aging (AAA) provides various services to residents 60 years and older and their caregivers.
 Their goal is to assist seniors in living a safe, healthy, and whenever possible, independent lives.

 - The AAA SeniorLine (412-350-5460; toll-free 1-800-344-4319) provides information on receiving services through the AAA.

 - The AAA provides information to protect from abuse and neglect, community centers for seniors, services for adults who need assistance but want to remain in their homes, adults who need skilled care, and support and information for caregivers.

-- The AAA also provides supports and brochures to grandparents who many find themselves in the caregiving/parenting role with their grandchildren.
+- The AAA has various Caregiver Support Programs including supports for caregivers of children, caregivers of individuals with disabilities, as well as brochures for grandparents who many find themselves in the caregiving/parenting role with their grandchildren.